KevinnZou/compose-webview-multiplatform/README.md

 ```

 # Publications
-The following is a list of articles / blog posts that have been published discussing this plugin:
+The following is a list of articles/blog posts that have been published discussing this plugin:

 1. [Web Everywhere: Introducing our Compose Multiplatform WebView Library](https://medium.com/@kevinnzou/web-everywhere-introducing-our-multiplatform-compose-webview-library-f9b1264b370)
 2. [What’s new in Compose Multiplatform WebView 1.5.0：Migrated to CEF Browser & Cookie Management Supported](https://medium.com/@kevinnzou/whats-new-in-compose-multiplatform-webview-1-5-0-migrated-ff2b3c564981)